Safety Committee / Representatives

 Safety representatives are entitled to time off to fulfil their functions and undertake relevant training.
 They also have a right not to be unfairly dismissed or suffer a detriment for fulfilling or proposing to fulfil their functions.

-In addition the regulations also require an employer to set up a safety committee upon a written request from 2 or more safety representatives.
+The regulations also require an employer to set up a safety committee upon a written request from two or more safety representatives.

 The Health and Safety (Consultation with Employees) Regulations (Northern Ireland) 1996 compel employers in non-unionised organisations to consult with their workforce on health and safety matters.
 Consultation can take place at an individual employee level or through elected safety representatives, whose functions and rights are similar to those detailed above.
 The employer should ensure that the representatives are provided with (at the employer’s expense) appropriate training in health and safety matters.